• Tampa skyline

 Hotels

-FDOT has been engaging with the community to receive input on alternative design concepts for the SEIS and held a public meeting in October 2017 to review the concepts and get community input.
-FDOT also held a second public workshop in May 2019 to further review proposed alternative options.
+FDOT engaged the community to receive input on alternative design concepts for the SEIS and held public workshops in October 2017 and May 2019 to review the concepts and get community input.
 A public hearing was held in February 2020, and FHWA approved the SEIS in September 2020.

 For questions about the Tampa Bay Next Program, email TampaBayNext@dot.state.fl.us or call 813-975-NEXT (6398).